The Best Free Things to do in St. Louis

 If you want to have a chance to walk across the Mississippi River, check out the old and historic Chain of Rocks Bridge.
 This bridge once carried Route 66 travelers across the mighty river between Illinois and Missouri.
 The bridge is not open only to pedestrians and bicyclists for a great view of the river and the historic water intake towers.

-Bonus Tips: The bridge is only accessible from the Illinois side at 4205 Chain of Rocks Rd, Granite City, IL Do not leave any valuables in your car.
+Bonus Tips: The bridge is accessible from the Illinois side at 4205 Chain of Rocks Rd, Granite City, IL or the Missouri side at the newer Chain of Rocks park.
+The Missouri side park has gated security and is located at 10820 Riverview Dr. Do not leave valuables in your car.

 Chocolate Factory Tour